carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
   - Gives you complete control of your computing resources including choice of storage, processor, networking and operating system.
 - When you restart an EC2 instance, its public IP can change.
 Use `Elastic IP` to assign a fixed public IPv4 to your EC2 instance.
 By default, all AWS accounts are limited to five (5) Elastic IP addresses per Region.
-- You need to create a key pair — public & private for asymmetric encryption.
 - The EC2 Root volume is a virtual disk where the OS is installed, it can only be launched on SSD or Magnetic.
 - Bootstrap scripts are code that gets ran as soon as your EC2 instance first boots up.
 - EC2 Information Endpoints (can be obteined via `curl`):
   - `http://169.254.169.254/latest/meta-data` ==> Metadata Private & public IP
   - `http://169.254.169.254/latest/user-data` ==> user-defined data
 - Use VM Import/Export to import virtual machine image and convert to Amazon EC2 AMI to launch EC2 instances
-- Exams tips:
-  - Termination protection is turned off by default, you must turn it on.
+- Termination protection is turned off by default.
 - On an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated.
 Any additional EBS volumes by default won't be deleted.
+- Encryption
+  - You need to create a key pair — public & private for asymmetric encryption.
   - Root device volumes can be encrypted now (a popular exam topic)
   - EBS Root volumes of your DEFAULT AMI's CAN be encrypted.
-You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's (lab to follow) in the AWS console or using the API.
+You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using the API.
   - Additional volumes can be encrypted as well.
 - You must provision nitro-based EC2 instance to achieve 64000 EBS IOPS.
 Max 32000 EBS IOPS with Non-Nitro EC2.
 - EC2 Design
   - Place all the EC2 instances in same AZ to reduce the data transfer cost.
   - Design for failure.
 Have one EC2 instance in each availability zone.

 #### EC2 Hibernate

 - Allows you to hibernate your EC2 instances, so that you can stop them and pick back up where you left off again.
 - It does this by saving the content from the in-memory state of the instance (RAM) to your EBS root volume.
-- You can hibernate an instance only if it’s enabled for hibernation and it meets the hibernation prerequisites
+- You can hibernate an instance only if it’s enabled for hibernation and it meets the hibernation prerequisites.
 - Useful for long running services and services that take long to boot.
-- Can’t hibernate for more than 60 days
+- Can’t hibernate for more than 60 days.
-- Once in hibernation mode there is no hourly charge — you only pay for the elastic IP Address & other attached volumes
+- Once in hibernation mode there is no hourly charge — you only pay for the elastic IP Address & other attached volumes.
 - Boots up a lot faster after hibernation as it does not need to reload the operating system.

 #### EC2 Instance Types

-You can choose EC2 instance type based on requirement for e.g. m5.2xlarge has Linux OS, 8 vCPU, 32GB RAM, EBS-Only Storage, Up to 10 Gbps Network bandwidth, Up to 4,750 Mbps IO Operations.
+You can choose EC2 instance type based on requirement for e.g. `m5.2xlarge` has Linux OS, 8 vCPU, 32GB RAM, EBS-Only Storage, Up to 10 Gbps Network bandwidth, Up to 4,750 Mbps IO Operations.

 | Instance Class | Usage Type            | Usage Example                                                                                                            |
 | -------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------ |